-The Town's government is led by a three person Board of Selectmen.
+The Town's government is led by a five person Board of Selectmen.
 Daily operations are overseen by a Town Administrator.
-Town elections are held the third Thursday in May.
+Town elections are held the last Saturday in April.

-The Board of Selectmen is composed of three members elected for three year terms.
-They meet every Monday evening, December through May, and alternating Monday evenings, May through December, at 6:00 P.M. at the Town Office Building.
+The Board of Selectmen is composed of five members elected for three year terms.
+They meet every other Tuesday evening at 6:00 P.M. at Town House.
 They may also hold other meetings from time to time.
 The Board of Selectmen acts as the Town's Chief Executive Body responsible for the general welfare of the community.
 Specific powers and responsibilities of the Board of Selectmen are set forth in the Town Charter.
-The operational role of the Town and its Consultant in relation to consumers is outlined and described in the following pages.
+The operational role of the Town and its agent in relation to consumers is outlined and described in the following pages.